parthigeo/skafdev/README.md

 ## Focus
 This guide focuses on local development context rather than remote context such as automated CI & CD pipeline.
 Advanced workflow will be covered separately.

-> Consider this as getting started guide for "Skaffold" local operating mode
+> Consider this as getting started guide for "*Skaffold*" local operating mode

 ## Why use *Skaffold*
 * Simple to use command line tool.
 * No cluster / server side component.
-* Deploy regularly when saving files
+* Deploy regularly when saving files locally
 * Deploy only the pieces of your stack that have change
 * Image tag management support
 * Pluggable architecture that supports existing tools